clemsonciti/palmetto-documentation/docs/openondemand/apps/vscode.md

 ### Utilizing VSCode features

 The leftmost area of the screen has a few icons where you can use some of the features of the VSCode text editor.
-In order of appearence these features are :
+In order of appearence these features are : <br />
 1) Directory browser<br />
 2) Find and replace tool<br />
 3) Github integration<br />